-2022 was the first full year in operation and the Company has continued from the work undertaken in 2021 to enable it to deliver on its business plan with GPW of \$204.7m (2021: \$30.1m).
+The Company continued to grow following its first full year in operation in 2022 to enable it to deliver on its business plan with GPW of \$266.1m (2022: \$204.7m).

-The prudent approach to risk retention resulted in significant use of reinsurance protection meaning a NPW of \$39.3m (2021: \$5.5m).
-This prudent approach proved beneficial in protecting the balance sheet of CES.
-CES has exposure as a result of the Russian invasion of Ukraine increasing the gross loss ratio to 86.0%.
-The effective reinsurance programme in place resulted in a net loss ratio is 54.1%.
-This loss continues to be the subject of ongoing review.
+The prudent approach to risk retention resulted in significant use of reinsurance protection meaning a NPW of \$57.3m 2022: \$39.3m) This prudent approach proved beneficial in protecting the balance sheet of CES.
+CES's gross loss ratio of 55.0% (2022: 86.0%) is in line with expectations following the impact of Russian's invasion of Ukraine on its 2022 gross loss ratio.
+The effective reinsurance programme in place resulted in a net loss ratio of 44.7% (2022: 54.1%)

-As is expected in the early years of a new insurance company, the earnings of business lags the written premiums.
-The administrative expenses of the Company were \$10.8m for the year.
-Included within acquisition costs are \$12.4m in relation to expenses directly attributable to the acquisition of business.
-This is the main driver of the loss for the financial year.
-As the Company continues to grow in 2023 and earnings flow through on business written in 2022 the expense base of the business will be proportionate to the earned premium and the Company is expected to move closer to profitability.
+As is expected in the early years of a new insurance company, the earnings of business lag behind the written premiums.
+During 2023 the Company has reached sufficient earnings as to cover the expected losses and administrative expenses going forward.

+The administrative expenses of the Company were \$10.4m (2022: \$10.8m) for the year.
+Administrative expenses in relation to the acquisition of underwriting, claims and investment management are required to be represented to these lines of the technical account under Luxembourg accounting principles.
+Expenses reallocated to other lines of the technical result include \$3.7m (2022: \$12.4m) to acquisition costs, \$0.5m (2022: \$nil) to claims paid and \$0.1m (2022: \$nil) to expenses for the management of investments.
+As the Company continues to grow in 2024 and earnings flow through on business written in 2023 the expense base of the business will be proportionate to the earned premium and the Company is expected to move closer to continued profitability.

 The Company maintains a prudent approach to its management of investments with a high credit quality and short duration in its portfolio.
-This has resulted in a lower reduction in market value whilst enabling the Company to benefit from increased yields as its bonds mature.
-The investment portfolio including cash has also benefited from positive cash flows increasing to \$114.6m at the end of the year.
+This has resulted in a market yield of 4.5% on its bond portfolio (2022: 4.5%), an average duration of 1.47 years (2022: 1.0 year) and an average credit rating of AA (2022: AA).
+The investment portfolio including cash has also benefited from positive cash flows increasing to \$136.5m (2022: \$114.6m) at the end of the year.